How to protect your Mac from Mokes: malware that steals bank details

-However, in many cases, the infection is silent and hidden, unless you go looking or scan for this and other viruses.
-One place the Mokes malware virus is known to hide is user’s Home Library Folder named ‘App Store’.
-Within this folder is a background service named ‘storeuserd’.
+However, in many cases, the infection is silent and hidden unless you go looking or scan for this and other viruses.
+One place the Mokes malware virus is known to hide is the user’s Home Library Folder named ‘App Store.’
+Within this folder is a background service named ‘storeuserd.’
 This is not a real part of the Mac operating system; it is a fake, created to hide Mokes.

-Security experts expect the way this has spread is through email downloads, file sharing sites, or adverts hiding malicious downloadable programs online.
+Security experts expect that this has spread through email downloads, file sharing sites, or adverts hiding malicious downloadable programs online.
 The file size is known to be 14MB, so it can hide fairly easily and wouldn’t take long to download.
-If you do download anything you aren't sure of - and it asks for your admin permission - play it safe and deny access, otherwise you risk giving it control of your Mac.
+If you do download anything you aren't sure of and ask for your admin permission - play it safe and deny access.
+Otherwise, you risk giving it control of your Mac.

-Everything it takes is sent to the command-and-control (C&C) server using a AES 256-CBC encryption.
-Mokes is also capable of taking files and data from USB devices and other attached hard drives, and recording video and audio.
+Everything it takes is sent to the command-and-control (C&C) server using AES 256-CBC encryption.
+Mokes is also capable of taking files and data from USB devices and other attached hard drives and recording video and audio.